MerlinLaboratory/DRIMS_template/README.md

 - `/open_gripper`: open the gripper.
 - `/close_gripper`: close the gripper.

-In the following description are repored the ROS service definition, located in the `abb_wrapper_msgs` folder:
+In the following description are reported the ROS service definition, located in the `abb_wrapper_msgs` folder:

 **Service structure `abb_wrapper_msgs/plan_and_execute_pose`**
 ```